 Rosemary rabbit is a flavorful and delicious dish that is perfect for any special occasion or a regular family dinner.
-This comfort food is made by a braising rabbit in a savory sauce made from a carpet of veggies and topped with rosemary branches resulting in flavorful and juicy rabbit meat.
+This comfort food is made by braising rabbit in a savory sauce made from a carpet of veggies and topped with rosemary branches resulting in flavorful and juicy rabbit meat.

 The rosemary adds a woodsy and earthy flavor to the rabbit meat, providing depth and complexity to the dish.
 Whether you’re looking to impress your guests or simply want to enjoy a comforting and satisfying meal, this rosemary rabbit recipe is sure to please.